AmanYadavSDE/flight-aggregator/README.md

 ## 🎯 Real-World Example

-When you book on MMT.com:
+When you book through this aggregator system:

-1. You see: "MMT Booking ID: 12345678"
+1. You see: "Booking ID: 12345678"
 2. Email contains: "Airline PNR: 6EABC123"
 3. You can use EITHER:
-   - MMT's ID to manage on MMT.com
+   - System's ID to manage your booking
    - Airline's PNR to check-in on IndiGo.com

 **Both refer to the SAME booking, which exists in IndiGo's system!**

-MMT is just the intermediary - they don't own the booking, they facilitate it.
+The aggregator system is just the intermediary - it doesn't own the booking, it facilitates it.

 ---